 The word Renaissance means “rebirth”.
 Following the Dark and Middle ages and their associated turmoil and stagnation, not to mention the Black Death, Europe experienced a rebirth of sorts with a rediscovery of math, philosophy, astrology, astronomy, science, and literature.

-A renewed passion for learning and for human achievement led to the influence of all of these new studies in the formation of greater art.
-Many characteristics of Renaissance art led to revolutionary shift in the art world
+Many characteristics of Renaissance art led to a revolutionary shift in the art world

 Renaissance Style Origins and Historical Importance: